 Building a Foundation for Global Effectiveness

 What makes a learning project global and successful?
 From the start, it's important to set a context of global awareness and effectiveness.
-Many companies operate on a multinational, instead of a global, basis.
-They launch projects in countries and regions without taking into account local cultures, customs and procedures.
-To really make "global" work, you need to ensure that you have globally effective people who have a global mindset and skill set.
+Many companies operate on a multinational, instead of global, basis.
+They launch projects in countries and regions without taking into account local cultures, customs, and procedures.
+To really make "global" work, you need to ensure you have globally effective people who have a global mindset and skill set.
 When such people take on a project, they approach it as many local projects aligned globally, versus a global project implemented locally.

 In addition to being aware of the differences among people of different cultures, the globally effective person is versatile in communications and interactions.
-Simply defined, versatility is the ability of an individual to modify his or her behaviour so that others are more comfortable.
+Simply defined, versatility is the ability of an individual to modify his or her behavior so that others are more comfortable.

 4 Strategies for Successful Global Learning Implementation

 Getting culturally aware people involved in the project is really just the start.
-Four strategies—Alignment, Inclusion, Sustainability and Integration—can provide a flexible framework around which to build a successful global learning initiative.
+Four strategies—Alignment, Inclusion, Sustainability, and Integration—can provide a flexible framework around which to build a successful global learning initiative.

 We worked with one software security company to implement a global service training initiative.
-Before launching, executives gathered the directors and managers from the four worldwide regions (Americas, Europe, Asia and Japan) and together they decided on their vision for service.
-Each region agreed on the overall strategy and critical success factors, but did so while keeping their local staff, systems and procedures in mind.
+Before launching, executives gathered the directors and managers from the four worldwide regions (Americas, Europe, Asia, and Japan) and together they decided on their vision for service.
+Each region agreed on the overall strategy and critical success factors, but did so while keeping their local staff, systems, and procedures in mind.

-Recognising that consistent does not always mean the same provides the flexibility and clarity to determine what to do locally and what to do globally.
+Recognizing that consistent does not always mean the same provides the flexibility and clarity to determine what to do locally and what to do globally.

-While alignment is about the project's direction, inclusion is all about people—the people necessary to accomplish the project, and your plan to engage the rest of the organisation.
-Based on work by Dr. Steve Buchholz, author and strategic business partner with Wilson Learning, the Choice model illustrates that people fall into one of three categories when faced with a choice: Proactive (embracing the change wholeheartedly), Reactive (grudgingly dragging their feet) or Inactive (taking a "wait and see" attitude, being disengaged and undetected, just going through the motions).
+While alignment is about the project's direction, inclusion is all about people—the people necessary to accomplish the project, and your plan to engage the rest of the organization.
+Based on work by Dr. Steve Buchholz, author and strategic business partner with Wilson Learning, the Choice model illustrates that people fall into one of three categories when faced with a choice: Proactive (embracing the change wholeheartedly), Reactive (grudgingly dragging their feet), or Inactive (taking a "wait and see" attitude, being disengaged and undetected, just going through the motions).

 Typically, 5–15% fall into the Proactive category and another 5–15% fall into Reactive, but a full 80–90% of the people fall into Inactive.
-Recognising this large group becomes significantly more difficult when dealing with multiple cultures, especially because the primary use of energy in Inactive is to remain undetected.
+Recognizing this large group becomes significantly more difficult when dealing with multiple cultures, especially because the primary use of energy in Inactive is to remain undetected.

-Regarding the pharmaceutical company identified earlier, we worked very closely with each of the countries in discovering their needs, priorities and interests.
+Regarding the pharmaceutical company identified earlier, we worked very closely with each of the countries in discovering their needs, priorities, and interests.
 We also spent time understanding the attitudes toward past global projects and ensured that we created an environment of collaboration.

-In order to bring everyone along when developing a global learning initiative, your systems of communication need to ensure a two-way dialogue and the Guiding Coalition needs to really listen.
+In order to bring everyone along when developing a global learning initiative, your systems of communication need to ensure a two-way dialogue, and the Guiding Coalition needs to really listen.
 Inclusion focuses on engaging employees in the change, rather than simply telling them what to do.
 People don't resist change; they resist being changed.

 Once the project begins, most project managers spend a significant amount of time trying to stay the course.
-This is labour intensive and stressful.
+This is labor intensive and stressful.
 What we have learned from our years of global implementations is that most projects are off course more than they are on course—things change, learning happens, markets never stay still.

-For one global organisation where we were delivering classroom training, we conducted a five-day train-the-trainer program.
-We spent half the time ensuring that the facilitators understood the custom content and discussed how the content applied across the different cultures.
+For one global organization where we were delivering classroom training, we conducted a five-day train-the-trainer program.
+We spent half the time ensuring the facilitators understood the custom content and discussed how the content applied across the different cultures.
 We spent the rest of the time developing their understanding of the client company strategy and initiatives.
-Then the facilitation team met virtually every month to talk about what they learned while delivering the content and to get additional briefing on strategy in the client organisation.
+Then the facilitation team met virtually every month to talk about what they learned while delivering the content and to get additional briefing on strategy in the client organization.

-Most organisations have difficulty implementing a shared vision because they have failed to identify and deal with the current reality.
+Most organizations have difficulty implementing a shared vision because they have failed to identify and deal with the current reality.
 Understanding your current reality and where you are gives you the foundation for the adjustments you need to make to hit the target you have established.

-Recognise that most of the time you are off course—embrace it, plan for it.
+Recognize that most of the time you are off course—embrace it, plan for it.
 Focus more on the outcome; the objective is to hit the target, even if that means going off course to get there.

-Of course you need to integrate your systems, processes and procedures, but the unit of analysis in this strategy is performance rather than the learning initiative per se.
+Of course you need to integrate your systems, processes, and procedures, but the unit of analysis in this strategy is performance rather than the learning initiative per se.
 The reason anyone implements a learning project, whether in one country or across the globe, is to affect some performance metric.
 The effort here is to ensure that learning moves out of the classroom and into the workday.

 Remember that it is not about how much you learn, but how much you use!